WhitneyLampkin/devscriber/README.md

 DevScriber aims to provide a personal scribe to developers in the form of a command-line tool to simplify the documentation process.

 For all intents and purposes, this is a fun, learning project.
 The goal is to build a consistent practice of daily Golang development.
-However, if development of the tool advances to the point of practical use, that would be an added bonus.
+If development of the tool advances to the point of practical use, that would be an added bonus.

 The planned features for DevScriber at the time of writing are as follows: